& Suicide Prevention

 If you're struggling emotionally or thinking about suicide, help is available:

 Monday-Friday 8:30 AM - 5 PM

 Click here to take an online anonymous self-assessment and find out in a few minutes whether counseling might be helpful for you.

 Vice President Joe Biden's campaign to reduce violence against women.
 Click here to go to the website and watch his PSA featuring the President, Vice President, and sports leaders.

-College can be a stressful time.
+Attending the university can be a stressful time.
 The self-help information on this page can help you learn to recognize the signs of stress in yourself and manage stress in healthy and effective ways.
 If stress becomes unmanageable for you, please come to the Counseling Center where our counselors can help you learn to cope with your stress in a variety of helpful ways.